AElfProject/AElf/docs/resources/smart-contract-apis/multi-token.md

 }
 ```

-This method initialize controllers for calling UpdateCoefficientsForContract and UpdateCoefficientsForSender.
-Besides, if the current chain is side chain, it will create a controller for managinig chain rental.
+This method initializes the controller for calling UpdateCoefficientsForContract and UpdateCoefficientsForSender.
+Note that, if the current chain is side chain, it will create a controller for managing chain rental.

 ## View methods